afrl-rq/OpenUxAS-SoI/doc/reference/UserManual/Services/CoreServices.md

 *Aggregator*, the *Collector* creates a checklist of expected route plan responses and uses that checklist to determine when the complete set of routes has been returned from the route planners.
-The *Collector* remains in the **RoutePending** state until all route requests have been fulfilled, at which point it colates the responses into a complete *AssignmentCostMatrix*.
+The *Collector* remains in the **RoutePending** state until all route requests have been fulfilled, at which point it collates the responses into a complete *AssignmentCostMatrix*.
 The *AssignmentCostMatrix* message is published and the *Collector* returns to the **Idle** state.